VCLA International Student Awards 2024 – Award Ceremony

 VENUE: | Favoritenstraße 9-11, Helmut Veith Lecture Hall |

-The VCLA will hold an award ceremony for the VCLA International Student Awards 2024 on June 30, 2025 as part of DEON, the 17th International Conference on Deontic Logic and Normative Systems.
+The VCLA held an award ceremony for the VCLA International Student Awards 2024 on June 30, 2025 as part of DEON, the 17th International Conference on Deontic Logic and Normative Systems.

 17:30 | Welcome address by VCLA Co-Chair Agata Ciabattoni |